-Always clean the locking mechanisms, as described above, before lubricating them.
+Always clean the locking mechanisms before lubricating them.
 Silicone coats and covers in a thin layer.
 If it is not removed, it will reduce the clearance for the locking mechanisms, preventing proper operation.

 Lubricate the coupler ball socket and ball clamp.
 The manufacturer's instructions are on the next page